AZ-400: Designing and Implementing Microsoft DevOps Solutions

 displayName: 'Deploy'

-The image is a comparison chart highlighting the differences between "DependsOn" and "Condition" in terms of execution management, selective execution, support, and application scope.
+The image is a comparison chart highlighting the differences between "DependsOn" and "Condition" in terms of execution management, criteria, support, and application scope.

 The image outlines three best practices: organizing stages logically, using conditions to skip unnecessary runs, and clearly defining dependencies.
 It features a central thumbs-up icon surrounded by these points.